 That description is perfect.
-I urge you to see the film about this extraordinary man.
 George is perhaps best known for his work with The Paris Review, which was co-founded by George and two colleagues in 1953.
 The Paris Review was launched specifically to focus on creative work (fiction and poetry), rather than literary “criticism.”
-Today, I enjoy reading the “Poetry Daily.”
-Click on the link above to learn more and sign up.

 I met the late George Plimpton in the mid-1990s in Dallas when I was working with The Nature Conservancy of Texas.
 I had helped the Conservancy open the Dallas office after two well meaning but failed attempts by others.
 As part of my work, I helped launch a series of annual Corporate Conservation Leadership luncheons in partnership with the Dallas Regional Chamber that were designed to educate and cultivate corporate leaders about conservation, and to acknowledge those companies already doing significant work to conserve our shared natural resources.
 You can learn more about these ground breaking events by following this link to another article on Carolyn’s Nonprofit Blog, “A Special Event: An Environmental Breakthrough for Texas.”